-The English Archers were also correct about the prisoners, some Lords had stupidly and greedily taken some knights for ransom, but as per normal they broke their word and turned on their guards who were basically squires, women and children.
+The English Archers were also correct about taking prisoners, some Lords had stupidly and greedily taken some knights for ransom, but as per normal the French broke their word (The Day Chivalry Died) and turned on their guards who were basically squires, women and children.
 Contemporaries are correct about the barbarity that ensued, but only after the unchivalrous horse eaters had broken their so-called vow.
 The English did slaughter these, and henceforth every fallen Knight they could get their hands on.
 As for Henry V, he was sent to the back and told to sit down, observe and keep quiet!

 The day chivalry died, or, all that was held as chivalry was dispatched on a muddy bloody field at Azincourt on St Crispin’s day 25th of October 1415.
 Literally, chivalry was dragged into the mud by the conduct of the French nobility, not to what the English and Welsh did to them in reprisal.
 Nothing changes.
 The Archers had a job to do, so they knuckled down and did it.
 Don’t blame the English or Welsh for what ensued on the day chivalry died!

-But so gradually were the Archers of Agincourt for what they perpetrated on that glorious day, hunted down and slain by order of Henry V. He didn’t want the truth to get out and anyway his authority had been usurped.
+But sadly, so gradually would the Archers of Agincourt for what they had achieved against all the odds on that glorious day, As they were hunted down and slain by order of Henry V. He didn’t want the truth to get out and anyway his authority had been usurped.
 He had nothing to do with Agincourt.

 He was just a spoilt little brat.